maufdez/ProtoGraph/README.md

 * Find Links wich end at a particular node. `(links-to-node ...)`
 * Nest Link finding functions to combine the functionality.
 * Dumping properties of a node or a link. `(dump-props ...)`
+* Look for nodes connected to or from a particular node, optinally of a particular type with `(rec-search ...)`

 Currently the DB is non persistent.
 Functionality to modify labels in nodes, or types in links, is still missing.